wdlingit/rackj/walkthrough/Stringtie_short_reads.md

 AT1G01040.1     MSTRG.4
 ```

 The following R commands will do count matrix reading, table join, and the interaction term analysis.
+Note the code might be improved in some ways.
+For example, applying `voom` with some appropriate design so that logCMP values can be normalized differently.
+For another example, it is also possible to use DESeq2 to implement the interaction term idea.
 ```
 Singularity> R